JuliaArbTypes/ArbFloats.jl/README.md

 ### Appropriateness

-This package is appropriate to use for extending the precision of floating point computations
+This package is appropriate to use for extending the precision of floating point
-from 64 bits [~17 digits] up to 3,250 bits [~1000 digits].
-While much more testing on different
+computations from 64 bits [~17 digits] up to 3,250 bits [~1000 digits].
-environments is needed to characterize a most performant range of precisions, one should find
+While Testing on many different hosts is needed to characterize a most performant
-working with 800 bits (~240 digits) a welcome change.
+precision range, I have found working with 800 bits (~240 digits) a welcome change.

 #### Conceptual Background